-As a company we want to to make sailing expeditions sustainable for the long term – we know that tourism can have both an exceptionally positive and potentially negative impact on local communities.
+As a NPO we want to to make sailing expeditions sustainable for the long term – we know that tourism can have both an exceptionally positive and potentially negative impact on local communities.
 We are therefore committed to operating according to our responsible travel guidelines and we hope that with your help we can make a difference.

 Respect the environment